TejasNarkhede/SmartReply/docs/README.md

 # SmartReply - AI-Powered Email Reply Assistant

 ## Project Description
-SmartReply is a smart email assistant that helps users craft better email responses using AI.
+SmartReply is a smart email reply assistant that helps users craft better email responses using AI.
 It provides both a web interface and a Chrome extension for Gmail integration, powered by Google's Gemini AI model.

 ## Demo / Screenshots
-[Add screenshots/demo GIFs here]

 ## Key Features
 - AI-powered email response generation